Titans agree to deal with Falcons for Julio Jones

 Jones’ new teammates quickly endorsed the trade on social media.

-“J Rob is a gangster!!
-The man is crushing it! @Titans,” left tackle Taylor Lewan wrote of Robinson on Twitter.
+”J Rob is a gangster!!
+The man is crushing it! (at)Titans,” left tackle Taylor Lewan wrote of Robinson on Twitter.

 Tannehill’s answer was even shorter: ”Let’s go!!!!!”